-A stakeholder may raise a grievance related to any BSOG operation during the development and commissioning of the MGD.
+A stakeholder may raise a grievance related to any BSOG operation.
 Also, a stakeholder may also raise a grievance related to projects developed by other parties in proximity of the BSOG operational areas or other facilities that are considered as associated with BSOG operational areas.
 All these grievances will be recorded within BSOG grievance register and re-directed towards the other project developers.
 BSOG will provide written answer to the known persons who filed in such grievances informing that their grievance was redirected towards another project developer (also offering the contact details of the person/institution where the grievance was redirected).